Hormones

 Is it normal to be very tired before your period?

-Yes, significant fatigue in the week or two before a period is common and has several physiological explanations — rising then falling progesterone, disrupted sleep architecture, prostaglandin-driven inflammation, and blood sugar fluctuations all contribute.
+Yes, significant premenstrual fatigue is common and has documented physiological causes - progesterone's sedative effect via allopregnanolone, disrupted sleep architecture, prostaglandin-driven inflammation, and blood sugar instability all contribute in the luteal phase.
 Fatigue that makes the premenstrual week noticeably harder than the rest of the month is within the range of typical hormonal experience for many people.
-Fatigue that prevents you from functioning, that extends well beyond the start of bleeding, or that has been worsening across recent cycles is worth investigating clinically.
+Fatigue that prevents functioning, persists well past the start of bleeding, or has been getting progressively worse across cycles is worth investigating.

 Why does fatigue get worse the week before my period?